-Introduction to Lean Six Sigma - 12 min 10 sec
+Introduction to Lean Six Sigma - 11 min 58 sec

 Welcome to our course, which is dedicated to the Six Sigma concept.
 In this course, we will explore a methodology that leverages statistical tools to eliminate defects and reduce variability in operational processes.
 We will examine how data-driven decision-making, rather than relying solely on intuition, can lower costs and enhance the quality of products and services.
-Practical examples across various industries will give you the insights necessary to implement practical organizational improvements.
+Practical examples across various industries will provide you with the insights necessary to implement practical organizational improvements.

-Historical Context and Modern Use of Six Sigma – 17 min 37 sec
+Historical Context and Modern Use of Six Sigma – 17 min 30 sec

 This lesson explores the powerful synergy between Lean Management and Six Sigma.
 It highlights how Lean eliminates waste while Six Sigma reduces variability, driving cost reductions, higher quality, and improved process efficiency.
 You'll learn to continuously improve and optimize your organization's operations through practical examples and tools such as 5S, Just-in-Time, Value Stream Mapping, Kaizen, and Poka-Yoke.

-Understanding and Applying Standard Deviation in Lean Six Sigma – 16 min 45 sec
+Understanding and Applying Standard Deviation in Lean Six Sigma – 16 min 15 sec

-Precise Quality Control: Six Sigma Metrics and the Voice of the Customer (VOC) in Process Improvement – 12 min 22 sec
+Precise Quality Control: Six Sigma Metrics and the Voice of the Customer (VOC) in Process Improvement – 12 min 05 sec

 This lesson dives into the precise measurements used in Six Sigma projects—such as DPMO, DPU, FTY, and RTY—to assess process performance and determine how close processes are to achieving ideal sigma levels.
 Alongside these metrics, we explore the Voice of the Customer (VOC) to understand how customer feedback can be integrated into quality improvement initiatives.
 Together, these tools enable the swift identification of process deficiencies and drive continuous enhancements in quality and customer satisfaction.

-Problem Definition and Root Cause Analysis in Six Sigma – 7 min 15 sec
+Problem Definition and Root Cause Analysis in Six Sigma – 7 min

 At this stage of your Six Sigma journey, defining the problem you want to solve is crucial.
 This lesson focuses on identifying the area with the most significant potential for improvement, establishing clear success metrics, and understanding the business context and customer expectations.
 We will explore how to collect and analyze key data, use tools such as the Ishikawa diagram and the "5 Whys" method for root cause analysis, and plan targeted improvement actions.
 By laying this solid foundation, you'll ensure that every change you implement directly contributes to enhancing process efficiency and the overall success of your organization.